 Whiplash due to auto collisions is a worldwide silent epidemic costing the U.S. alone billions of dollars annually.
 People involved in auto collisions often times experience symptoms of whiplash as a very brief but violent “whipping” action of their head and neck.
 Long term outcome studies have shown an unfavorable prognosis, especially without proper treatment early on.
 Whiplash has been found to have long-term negative effects on the health of the spine such as, arthritis, stenosis, and disc herniation.
-With early intervention and the right kind of treatment these long term damages can be lessened.
+Can massage help whiplash?
+With early intervention and the right kind of treatment, these long term damages can be lessened.

 Whiplash occurs instantaneously, however the symptoms may not manifest themselves for days, weeks, or months following a car accident.
 So even if you don’t feel pain right away following a car accident, it is advisable to get checked out by an experienced auto collision injury doctor.